 Rhedae, ‘Chariots’ or ‘Wagons’, was a Visigoth city, either at Limoux 13km northward, or at Rennes le Chateau.
 This natural citadel with access to groundwater, was a wagon horse grazing station behind Couiza, on the Aude river and land crossroads.
-The name could be from Regnes, Kingdom in Catalan.
+The name could be from Regnes, Kingdom (of the Castle) in Catalan.
 A castle and village here was inevitable.
 A Roman road to Bains passed just north of Rennes, via 14 L’Escale, Stopover Inn.
 Another passed further south.
-Amphores, a mosaic, and Republican and Imperial coins of Julius Caesar and Augustus in a waste tip behind Escale ruin, dated since BC60, and indicate colonisation extending to Bains from BC46 (noted Val Wineyard).
+Amphores, a mosaic, and Republican and Imperial coins of Julius Caesar and Augustus in a waste tip behind Escale ruin, dated since BC60, indicate that Roman colonisation in Southern France extended to Rennes les Bains from BC46 (dating after Val Wineyard).

 Rennes le Chateau’s subconscious landscape includes Couiza, and is as complex as in the earlier, adjacent Bains.
 At Rennes the eternal structure is now identified at several levels of scale: in the church domain (see another post); church floor plan (see another post); and church mural statue group (see another post).
 The same applies to cities, including Paris and London (Stoneprint Journals 3, 4).
 Priest Sauniere, like Boudet in neighbouring Bains, unknowingly served the global, subconscious agenda of all cultures, each in different styling.
 His conscious plans, and his income from selling masses and holy water by post worldwide, were curtailed by an egalitarian bishop in Carcasonne, and by the French Minister of Religion, after his royalist restoration agenda became too daring in an 1885 election sermon.